Marc Guéhi

-Addji Keaninkin Marc-Israel Guéhi (/ˈgeɪ.i/ GAY-ee; born 13 July 2000) is a professional footballer who plays as a centre-back for club Crystal Palace, whom he captains, and the England national team.
+Addji Keaninkin Marc-Israel Guéhi (/ˈgeɪ.i/ GAY-ee; born 13 July 2000) is a professional footballer who plays as a centre-back for Premier League club Manchester City.
+Born in the Ivory Coast, he plays for the England national team.

-Guéhi came through the youth system at Chelsea and made his first-team debut in 2019 before spending a season and a half on loan at Swansea City.
-He joined Crystal Palace in 2021 for £18 million, becoming the club's third most expensive signing.
-He has gone on to make over 150 appearances for the club, as well as captaining them to both the FA Cup and Community Shield in 2025.
+Guéhi came through the youth system at Chelsea, making his first-team debut in 2019 before spending a season and a half on loan at Swansea City.
+He joined Crystal Palace in 2021 for £18 million, becoming the club's third-most expensive signing.
+He went on to make over 180 appearances for the club; appointed club captain in 2024, he led them to FA Cup and Community Shield titles in 2025.
+In January 2026, Guéhi joined Manchester City, winning a second consecutive FA Cup title in his first season with the side.

-Born in the Ivory Coast, Guéhi has represented England at youth level and was a key part of the 2017 FIFA U-17 World Cup winning squad.
-He made his debut for the senior team in 2022, and was a starting member of the squad that were runners-up at UEFA Euro 2024.
+Guéhi represented England at youth level, and was a key part of their 2017 FIFA U-17 World Cup winning squad.
+He made his debut for the senior team in 2022, and was a starting member of the squads that were runners-up at UEFA Euro 2024 and third place at the 2026 FIFA World Cup.